 Getting Models Into Production With Dataiku

-Dataiku is the centralized data platform that moves businesses along their data journey from analytics at scale to enterprise AI.
+Dataiku is one of the world’s leading AI and machine learning platforms, supporting agility in organizations’ data efforts via collaborative, elastic, and responsible AI, all at enterprise scale.
 Data-powered businesses use Dataiku to power self-service analytics while also ensuring the operationalization of machine learning models in production.

 Dataiku provides two dedicated nodes to handle both the development and production of ML models: